MonashMath/SCI1022/Git.md

 <a name="fig_github_new_repo"></a> ![fig:github_new_repo](figures/create_new_repo_github.png)
 Figure 5.
 GitHub's "Create a new repository" page.

 After this process, our GitHub repository has been already created.
-It can be accessed from a web browser using the following URL: `https://github.com/github_username/repository4sci1022`, where obviously you have to replace `github_username` by your GitHub's user name.
+It can be accessed from a web browser using the following URL: `https://github.com/your_github_username/repository4sci1022`, where obviously you have to replace `your_github_username` by your GitHub's user name.
 When you visit that page, you will get an screen similar to that shown in [Figure 6](fig:github_repo_quick_setup).

 <a name="fig_github_repo_quick_setup"></a> ![fig:github_repo_quick_setup](figures/github_repo_quick_setup.png)
 Figure 6.
 A just created GitHub project.